vikesh-raj/go-sentencepiece-encoder/README.md

 ======================

 This is pure go implementation of the sentencepiece encoder.
-It takes a sentencepiece model and tokenizes it.
+Create an encoder for the given sentencepiece model and then use use the `Tokenize` function to split the input text into tokens.

 Example: